Social Policy Association

 No 7: Brexit won’t work without a new welfare state

 by Peter Taylor-Gooby We stand on the brink of a new golden age of the welfare state.
-As the UK staggers towards Brexit, it is becoming increasingly obvious that separation from the EU, however accomplished, […]
+As the UK staggers towards Brexit, it is […]

 David Lammy, MP for Tottenham, spoke out after the Grenfell Tower fire, and argued for the importance of 'bringing back the social.'